 FAQs About Indiana Registered Agents

 Yes.
-All IN LLCs are required to have a Registered Agent.
+Most business entities (including LLCs) in the state are required to have a Registered Agent.
 This is mandated by the Indiana Secretary of State.
+Find more information above.

 You must assign a Registered Agent when your Indiana LLC is first formed with the Secretary of State.
 You can change your agent afterward by filing the correct form.
 If you form your business through Incfile, we’ll file all the necessary forms on your behalf.
 You'll find more information above.

 Yes, but we don’t recommend it for the reasons listed above.

 Yes.
 And if you use a company as your Registered Agent, that company must be legally able to conduct business in your state.
 You'll find more information above.